danswart/ryb-book/_book/100-preface.md

 ## Who the Book is For

-The book is for those with ambition (however modest), a willingness to try new things, and a sense of urgency.
+The book is for those with ambition (however modest), a willingness to try creative new things, and a sense of urgency.
 Succeeding is about being effective, not just efficient.
 It is about knowing your purpose in the marketplace as well as you know your product.
 This book is for all who want to sharpen their management skills, better understand the marketplace in which they operate, and improve their competitive position.

 ## Who the Book is <b>NOT<b> For

 The book will not help you if your primary objective for having a business is to avoid working under a boss, to work in your pajamas, or to turn your pleasurable hobby into a little side-gig where profit is not a primary motivation.
-(There are probably a few jobs where a lot of money can be made in your pajamas, but working in pajamas is not the primary objective of the owner!)
+(There are probably some jobs where a lot of money can be made in your pajamas, but working in pajamas is not the primary objective of the owner!)

 ## Ideas into Actions